MohanRajS-Tech/SDET/README.md

 # SDET

-Creating some projects related to SDET.
+A github section to store projects releted to SDET.